camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/configuration.md

 ### Connection to Camunda Platform

 Configuration for engines used to import data.
-Please note that you have to have at least one engine configured at all times.
+Note that you have to have at least one engine configured at all times.
 You can configure multiple engines to import data from.
 Each engine configuration should have a unique alias associated with it and represented by `${engineAlias}`.